MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/asynchronous-service.md

 ---
 # Asynchronous service

 The asynchronous service executes long-running operations independent of the main Microsoft Dataverse core operation.
-This results in improved overall system performance and improved scalability.
+Executing long-running operations this way results in improved overall system performance and improved scalability.
 The asynchronous service features a managed first-in, first-out (FIFO) queue for the execution of asynchronous registered plug-ins, workflows, and operations such as bulk mail, bulk import, and campaign activity propagation.
 These operations are registered with the asynchronous service and executed periodically when the service processes its queue.

-After an event occurs and any synchronous extensions have been processed, the platform serializes the context for any asynchronous extensions and saves it in the [System Job (AsyncOperation) table](reference/entities/asyncoperation.md).
+After an event occurs and any synchronous extensions are processed, the platform serializes the context for any asynchronous extensions and saves it in the [System Job (AsyncOperation) table](reference/entities/asyncoperation.md).
 The system job defines and tracks the execution of the asynchronous operation.
 As resources become available.
 Dataverse processes system jobs and executes the operations they define.
-Any data operations defined in the extension will again be processed by the event execution pipeline, but this time as a synchronous operation.
+Any data operations defined in the extension are processed again by the event execution pipeline, but this time as a synchronous operation.

 ## Execution order and dependencies

 System jobs are evaluated as a queue using the [CreatedOn](reference/entities/asyncoperation.md#BKMK_CreatedOn) date.
-If there are no conditions to defer execution they will be executed as soon as resources are available.
-Execution is not guaranteed to be performed in the order set by the `CreatedOn` date because different types of operations require different resources.
+If there are no conditions to defer execution, they are executed as soon as resources are available.
+Execution isn't always performed in the order set by the `CreatedOn` date because different types of operations require different resources.

 A system job can be dependent on another system job so that it will begin only after the other system job completes.
-This dependency is established by the [DependencyToken](reference/entities/asyncoperation.md#BKMK_DependencyToken) column value.
-Dependencies are established when a system job is created.
+The [DependencyToken](reference/entities/asyncoperation.md#BKMK_DependencyToken) column value establishes this dependency when a system job is created.
 If the `DependencyToken` value is null, the system job has no dependencies.
-Dependent system jobs will have the same `DependencyToken` value and will be executed in the order they were created.
-If a system job is postponed, all subsequent dependent system jobs will continue to wait until the postponed system job executes.
+Dependent system jobs have the same `DependencyToken` value and are executed in the order they were created.
+If a system job is postponed, all subsequent dependent system jobs continue to wait until the postponed system job executes.

 > [!NOTE]
 > This dependency system cannot be used by plug-ins registered to run asynchronously because the system jobs for them are created by the system.